WokLibCodeClub/SpaceRace/step04-add_score/readme.md

 ```# ========== Scores & Lives =============```

-section of the starter code, can you create a variable called `score` and initialise it?
+section of the code, can you create a variable called `score` and initialise it?
 What number
 should you start a score at?
 You just need one simple line of code to do this.

 <details><summary>Show solution</summary>